swiftlang/swift-evolution/proposals/nnnn-bitwise-copyable.md

 When compiling generic code with such constraints, the compiler can emit these efficient operations directly, only requiring minimal overhead to look up the size of the value at runtime.
 Alternatively, developers can use this constraint to selectively provide high-performance variations of specific operations, such as bulk copying of a container.

 [^1]: The term "trivial" is used in [SE-138](0138-unsaferawbufferpointer.md) and [SE-0370](0370-pointer-family-initialization-improvements.md) to refer to types with the property above.
-The discussion below will explain why certain generic or resilient types that are trivial will not in fact be `BitwiseCopyable`.
+The discussion below will explain why certain generic or exported types that are trivial will not in fact be `BitwiseCopyable`.

 ## Motivation